AquaSoftGmbH/RefCountTracer/README.md

 2. Log-Processor
 ----------------

+This is the heart of this project: RefCountTracer.exe.
+It analyzes the stack trace log, generates and optimizes a tree of all code places.

-You can download the pre-built binary.
-To build it you need Delphi XE3 or XE4 (may also work with earlier versions).
+To build it you need Delphi XE3 or XE4 (may also work with earlier versions down to Delphi 2010).

 3. Graphviz
 -----------
-[Graphviz](http://graphviz.org/) has to be downloaded and installed on your system.
+Graphviz is an open source project itself and generates graphs in different formats out of a text based description language.
+RefCountTracer.exe generates such a diagram description to be fed into dot.exe (a part of Graphviz).

+[Graphviz](http://graphviz.org/) is included as a sub module for convenience, but you can use whichever version you like.

 How to
 ======

 Just look into [Demo Project](Src/Demo/) to see how a stack trace log file is created (using [Tracer.Logger.pas](Src/Tracer.Logger.pas)).
 It's still rough but you should get the point.

+If you just want to see how the diagrams are generated, use [GenerateExampleOutput.bat](Src/Demo/GenerateExampleOutput.bat).